 With significant training, you can teach your dog to relieve himself in specific areas to limit the number of burn marks on your lawn.
 Along with training, water down the area each time your pet relieves themselves.
 You can also turn your dog to be its own watering can, by training them to drink more water.
 Doing so will naturally dilute their pee, making it less harmful for the grass.
 It’ll also keep your dog healthy and well hydrated, especially on those long summer days.
 Placing dog rocks in their water bowl can also prevent future grass damage.
 These rocks purify their drink, removing tin and aluminum and gives your dog a cleaner, healthier release.

 Dog poop is never a good thing to have in your yard.
 Not only can it destroy a good pair of shoes, but it can also destroy your lawn.
-With lower levels of nitrogen, dog poop doesn’t have an immediate effect as urine but it’s still important to know how to limit your dog’s excretions and keep your lawn healthy.
+With lower levels of nitrogen, dog poop doesn’t have an immediate effect like urine but it’s still important to know how to limit your dog’s excretions and keep your lawn healthy.

 How to Keep Your Dog’s Poop from Killing the Grass